okeyubah/okeyubah.github.io/arithmetic.md

 d)      9 / 3

-The arithmetic operators shown above are 1) the plus sign as addition operator, 2) the asterisk sign as multiplication operator, 3) the hyphen as subtraction operator, and 4) the forward slash as division operator.
+The arithmetic operators shown above are a) the plus sign as addition operator, b) the asterisk sign as multiplication operator, c) the hyphen as subtraction operator, and d) the forward slash as division operator.

 9 divided by 3 above will give you a predictable result: 3.
 But 7 divided by 4 will surprise you: 1.
 It turns out that in 7/4, Java will only tell you how many times